-Our topic-based curriculum provides opportunities to develop and apply English and Maths skills, but teachers are also committed to giving pupils enriching, practical and hands-on experiences to ignite excitement and interest.
+Our blocked, knowledge-rich curriculum provides opportunities to develop and apply English and Maths skills, but teachers are also committed to giving pupils enriching, practical and hands-on experiences to ignite excitement and interest.
 We seek to provide deeper learning opportunities and to make cohesive links between areas of knowledge.
 We believe that pupils can and should excel and achieve in non-core subjects regardless of their literacy levels.

 Intervention for reading, writing and mathematics are provided through rapid response, same-day interventions, as well as formal programme for specific needs.

 Curriculum subjects are led by named leaders, who evaluate provision and plan annual improvement actions.
 A dedicated sports coach enhances PE provision and supports professional development of teachers.
-Peripatetic teachers are available for individual and group music tuition, and pupils in Year Four experience a funded year of who-class brass or string tuition, with the option to continue in subsequent years.
+Peripatetic teachers are available for individual and group music tuition, and pupils in Year Four experience a funded year of whole-class brass or string tuition, with the option to continue in subsequent years.
 Themed days, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 Residential opportunities are available in Year 3, Year 4/5 and Year 6.